-The course covers topics related to financial investments and portfolio management, including the organization and functioning of financial markets (money market, capital market, FOREX, derivatives,...), the fundamentals of fixed income instruments, equity valuation, derivative instruments, portfolio theory, asset pricing theory, the risk-return trade-off, market efficiency, measuring risk-adjusted performance, performance attribution and decomposition: asset selection and asset allocation, International diversification, multi-factor models and active portfolio management.
-A hands-on approach is used with real case studies and exercises.
+The course covers topics related to financial investments and portfolio management, including the organization and functioning of financial markets (money market, capital market, FOREX, derivatives, ...), the fundamentals of fixed income instruments, equity valuation, portfolio theory and derivative instruments.
+A hands-on approach is used with case studies and illustrative exercises.

 Weekly - Available soon

 Portuguese.
 If there are Erasmus students, classes will be taught in English

 The course requires some preliminary knowledge, such as basic financial calculus and basic financial quantitative backgrounds (markets, instruments, net present value and compounding, ¿), advance knowledge of excel and basics in the financial market¿s conventions.

 Bodie, Z., A. Kane, and A. Marcus, ¿Investments¿, McGraw-Hill, 10th edition, 2020.

 Hull, J., ¿Options, Futures and Other Derivatives¿, Pearson, 10th edition, 2017.